-Endowed gifts are an enduring way to demonstrate your enthusiasm for and commitment to the USEA and the sport of eventing for the future.
-They, also, are an excellent way to help the association achieve its vision priorities for the future.
+Endowed gifts are an enduring way to demonstrate your commitment to.
+They are an excellent way to help the USEA achieve its vision and priorities for the future.

 An endowment operates like an investment vehicle.
 Once it is created, the interest earned is used to support the intended purpose of the fund.
 Thus, the principal is never utilized permitting the fund to be maintained in perpetuity.

 Under the terms of the Declaration of Trust, “the Endowment is organized, and shall at all times be operated, exclusively for the benefit of, or to perform the functions of, or to carry out the Charitable Purposes of the USEA.”

 Therefore, you can safely donate to the Endowment Trust sure in the knowledge that all funds donated to the USEA Endowment Trust will be securely invested to ensure the long-term future of the USEA and the sport.

 By check or credit card, this is the easiest way you can contribute to the foundation.
 Donate through the USEA Online Services Site for fast and secure service.

 Workplace giving campaigns offer a convenient way to make payroll deduction contributions to the USEA Endowment Fund.
 Workplace giving campaigns include The United Way Campaign; State, City, and Local Government campaigns; and other workplace giving programs.